-At Moms for Liberty Summit 'Mama Bears' Declare Spiritual War on the 'Radical Left'
+At Moms for Liberty Summit, 'Mama Bears' Declare Spiritual War on the 'Radical Left'

 But it became apparent very quickly how a group of “regular Moms” achieved such a surprising level of organizational sophistication: The main sponsor of the summit (and, according to speakers, of the organization as a whole) is the Leadership Institute—founded by Morton Blackwell, “a close personal friend” of Jerry Falwell and one of the key architects of the Christian Right’s alliance with the Republican Party.
 The Leadership Institute was founded to professionalize conservative activists, teach them how to fundraise, strategize, give them media training, and present a polished image while advancing rightwing causes.
 And boy, were they successful when it comes to Moms for Liberty.

-In between speeches in the Grand ballroom, various “breakout sessions” were held by the Leadership Institute, rightwing activists, and ultra-conservative foundations, teaching attendees to “win in the minority,” take over local school boards, and implement a rightwing agenda once elected.
+In between speeches in the Grand ballroom, various “breakout sessions” were held by the Leadership Institute, right wing activists, and ultra-conservative foundations, teaching attendees to “win in the minority,” take over local school boards, and implement a right wing agenda once elected.
 Also on the agenda were media training and legal advice; one workshop by the Southeastern Legal Foundation could have been titled “how to sue your school district.”

-Originally founded to oppose school closures during the Covid-pandemic, Moms for Liberty have since moved on to other topics and become a force to be reckoned with in the Right’s “culture war,” threatening and harassing school districts, educators and teachers across the country.
-According to PEN America, the organization is one of the central forces driving the rightwing moral panic and efforts to ban books on LGBTQ+ topics and racism in the US.
+Originally founded to oppose school closures during the COVID pandemic, Moms for Liberty have since moved on to other topics and become a force to be reckoned with in the Right’s “culture war,” threatening and harassing school districts, educators and teachers across the country.
+According to PEN America, the organization is one of the central forces driving the right wing moral panic and efforts to ban books on LGBTQ topics and racism in the U.S.

 Given that Moms for Liberty is a very young group on the conservative circuit it’s remarkable that both Trump and DeSantis, in addition to other presidential hopefuls, made the pilgrimage to Philadelphia to laud Moms for Liberty’s message—and, in Nikki Haley’s case, to portray herself as one of them.
 None of the candidates appears to have been at all concerned by the fact that Moms for Liberty was just designated a hate group by the Southern Poverty Law Center.
 According to the report by the SPLC, the group’s main goals are to “fuel rightwing hysteria and to make the world a less comfortable or safe place for certain students—primarily those who are Black, LGBTQ or who come from LGBTQ families.”